Discrimination against men: Conscription

 Opponents of discrimination against men, including some feminists, have criticised military conscription, or compulsory military service, as sexist.
 At the same time, the existing gender equality indices do not take into account gender-based mandatory conscription in peacetime for men.

 Military registration only for men in the United States is one of the examples that men's rights activist Warren Farrell cites to argue that discrimination against men is pervasive.
-He writes that if any other group (for example, Jews, African Americans or women) were chosen at birth to become the only group for which registration for potential death would be required, society would call it anti-Semitism, racism or sexism. according to Farrell, men absorb society's ideas about military duty as a path to glory and power, and as a result do not consider it as discrimination.
+He writes that if any other group (for example, Jews, African Americans or women) were chosen at birth to become the only group for which registration for potential death would be required, society would call it anti-Semitism, racism or sexism.
+According to Farrell, men absorb society's ideas about military duty as a path to glory and power, and as a result do not consider it as discrimination.

 Selective service

-In 1981, the U.S. Supreme Court in the Rostker v.
+In 1981, the US Supreme Court in the Rostker v.
 Goldberg case recognised the constitutional practice of military registration of only the male part of the country's population, arguing that women could not serve in positions related to direct participation in hostilities.
 However, in 2015, the Pentagon lifted all restrictions on military service for women.
-In this regard, National Coalition For Men filed a lawsuit on the unconstitutionality of military registration aimed only at men, considering this practise discriminatory: men who do not register in Selective Service System at the age of 18 may be denied state benefits, such as employment in federal organisations and student loans.
-As a result, on 22 February 2019, a federal court in Texas agreed with human rights defenders, recognizing the current system of military registration in the United States unconstitutional.
+In this regard, National Coalition For Men filed a lawsuit on the unconstitutionality of military registration aimed only at men, considering this practice discriminatory: men who do not register in Selective Service System at the age of 18 may be denied state benefits, such as employment in federal organisations and student loans.
+As a result, on 22 February 2019, a federal court in Texas agreed with human rights defenders, recognising the current system of military registration in the United States unconstitutional.
 However, in August 2020, this decision was overturned by the 5th Circuit Court of Appeals.
 In June 2021, the US Supreme Court refused to review the decision of the Court of Appeals.